 MPLS or Multi-Protocol Label Switching is used to speed up the distribution of network packets over multiple protocols.
 It is one of the most flexible VPN types out there.
 So, it is widely used for the Site-to-Site type of connections.
 MLPS are basically ISP tuned which means two or more sites are connected to form a VPN using the same Internet Service Provider.
 It is very difficult to set up and configure an MPLS VPN and very costly too.
 So, it is not recommended for people who don’t know about it much.

 Hybrid VPN is a combination of the MPLS and IPsec VPN.
 Usually, in Hybrid VPN, the MPLS will be used at a certain site and the IPsec on the other.
 However, it is also possible to use them at the same site.

-Like we already discussed, the IPsec require some equipment on the customer side (like Routers).
-Through the devices like routers, the data is encrypted and transferred through the secure tunnel generated.
+Like we already discussed, the IPsec requires some equipment on the customer side (like Routers).
+Through devices like routers, the data is encrypted and transferred through the secure tunnel generated.
 And the MPLS VPNs require some equipment from the carrier side.
 To combine both of these, a gateway which eliminates the IPsec tunnel is established and charts it to the MPLS VPN.
 The security is not affected by this process and the user data will stay encrypted throughout the process.

 So, these are the most important VPN types you should be aware of.

 It is completely based on your requirements.
 You should evaluate your requirements with a VPN or what a VPN should do for you.
 For example, for a person who wants to secure his home internet connection will not need high-end encryption.
 Like that, for an enterprise with multiple branches all over the world will need a highly secure and encrypted virtual private network to stay safe.

 So, do research about the available VPN services and compare their features as well as the pricing.
 Go for the best VPN service which provides the best features for an affordable rate.
 You could also go for a free VPN service if you don’t have any budget to spend on the VPN.